Goto main content

 In terms of foreign policy, the country continues to position itself as a bridge between Europe and Africa, developing economic, trade, security and diplomatic ties with the European Union.

 It is particularly active on the African continent, joining the African Union in 2016 and applying to join ECOWAS (Economic Community of West African States) in 2017.
-The Covid 19 pandemic halted national growth and led to significant job losses, causing severe tension in the labour market in a country with one of the lowest labour force participation rates in the world.
-The Ukrainian crisis, combined with cereal production issues caused by drought and rising fuel prices have led to high inflation, despite the subsidising of basic necessities.
+In 2021, the kingdom aligned itself more closely with the United States and the State of Israel.
+The COVID-19 pandemic brought national growth to a halt, resulting in major job losses and a tight labour market in a country with one of the lowest employment rates in the world.
+The Ukrainian crisis, coupled with cereal production issues caused by drought have led to high inflation driven by rising fuel prices, despite an ongoing policy of subsidising basic necessities.

 Policies to improve the social inclusion of people with disabilities are still poorly implemented, partly due to a lack of funding.
-People with disabilities have few dedicated services (carers, accessibility of buildings, etc.) and their inclusion in civil society remains limited.
+People with disabilities have few dedicated services (carers, access to buildings, etc.) and their inclusion in civil society remains limited.
 Organisations of people with disabilities are working to change this situation.

 Where we work